-Mobile apps can assign warehouse work a time stamp.
+Mobile apps can document timestamps for when work is completed.
 They can require a signature from the worker following completion of a task.
 Some mobile apps even offer the option of scanning or photographing something to illustrate the pallet, product, or issue at hand.
 All that serves to increase reliability, improve accountability, and let employees know what they’re doing matters and is being measured.
 That can have the added benefit of motivating workers to take greater care in all they do.

 Real-time records paired with analytics also can provide a business with a more complete picture of what’s happening in its warehouse operations.
 And that can serve as fuel to help the business to drive continuous improvement.